takelwerk/takelship/README.md

 gem install takeltau
 ```

-We recommended to install ruby as a user by using the Ruby Version Manager ([rvm](https://rvm.io/)).
+We recommend to install ruby as a user by using the Ruby Version Manager ([rvm](https://rvm.io/)) if you want to keep your host system clean.

 ## Update